 Our Rosh Hashanah day programs begin with a Family Service, suitable for children ages 4 to 14 and their families.
 Our family services have been carefully crafted over the years to represent to our younger members the congregation’s philosophy of Humanistic Judaism.
 If you have children, these services are a wonderful way to create a family experience of the holidays.

-Following are programs for adults, including group discussions and a Tashlich ceremony.
 Child care is provided.
 See the schedule for complete details about the daytime programs for adults.

 Yom Kippur, the most solemn holiday in the Jewish calendar, is associated with services that many Jews consider traditional and longstanding.
 Yet Yom Kippur observances have evolved over the centuries in fascinating ways.